pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 # GLM: Robust Regression using Custom Likelihood for Outlier Classification

 :::{post} 17 Nov, 2021
-:tags: regression, robust analysis
+:tags: outliers, regression, robust
 :category: intermediate
 :author: Jon Sedar, Thomas Wiecki, Raul Maldonado, Oriol Abril
 :::

-Using PyMC3 for Robust Regression with Outlier Detection using the Hogg 2010 Signal vs Noise method.
+Using PyMC for Robust Regression with Outlier Detection using the Hogg 2010 Signal vs Noise method.

 **Modelling concept:**
 + This model uses a custom likelihood function as a mixture of two likelihoods, one for the main data-generating function (a linear model that we care about), and one for outliers.